rklostermann/Tennis_ML/README.md

 # Tennis_ML
 Machine Learning project to predict number of games in a tennis match.

-This is an academic project, my first ML project, to test how five distinct machine learning methods perform in predicting the number of games in a tennis match.
+This was part of an academic project, my first ML project, to test how five distinct machine learning methods perform in predicting the number of games in a tennis match.

 Files: